Amsterdam didn't just open the door for us — it took the door off the hinges in 2001 and never looked back.

 Taxis and ride-share: Use the official taxi ranks (especially outside Centraal Station) or the Uber app.
 Avoid unmarked cabs — not because of any LGBTQ+-specific risk, but because overcharging tourists is the real hazard here.
 Licensed drivers in Amsterdam are uniformly professional.

 Beaches and public spaces: Vondelpark, Amsterdamse Bos, and the city's green spaces are relaxed and welcoming without qualification.
-Blijburg, the seasonal city beach on the IJmeer, skews young and alternative and is particularly queer-friendly.
+Blijburg, the seasonal city beach on the IJmeer, skews young and alternative and is particularly welcoming.
 Same-sex couples picnic and sunbathe freely anywhere in the public parks without any concern.

-Late night (after 2am): Rembrandtplein gets loud and tourist-heavy in the small hours, and the occasional drunken idiocy from stag-do groups is more annoying than threatening — by that point most of the actual local queer crowd has migrated deeper into the city anyway.
+Late night (after 2am): Rembrandtplein gets loud and tourist-heavy in the small hours, and the occasional drunken idiocy from stag-do groups is more annoying than threatening — by that point most of the actual local gay crowd has migrated deeper into the city anyway.
 Stay with your group and you'll be fine.
-The Warmoesstraat area brushes up against De Wallen (the Red Light District), which pulls a rowdy weekend crowd, but queer-specific hostility is genuinely rare; the Dutch have a very short fuse for that kind of behavior.
+The Warmoesstraat area brushes up against De Wallen (the Red Light District), which pulls a rowdy weekend crowd, but gay-specific hostility is genuinely rare; the Dutch have a very short fuse for that kind of behavior.

 Trans travelers: Amsterdam is among Europe's most accommodating cities.
 Gender-neutral facilities are standard in many venues, trans-inclusive healthcare is accessible and well-resourced through Amsterdam UMC and GGD Amsterdam, and the visible trans community is active and well-connected.
 Isolated street harassment is not unknown but is genuinely uncommon in the central neighborhoods.
 Transgender Netwerk Nederland maintains current resources and community event listings.